xbeat/Machine-Learning/README.md

 Understanding LLM Benchmarks using Python

 Large Language Models (LLMs) have revolutionized natural language processing.
 To evaluate their performance, we use benchmarks.
 This presentation explores various LLM benchmarks and demonstrates how to implement them using Python.

+## Early Stopping and Spectral Alignment in Neural Networks

+Early Stopping in Untrained Neural Networks

+Early stopping is a technique used to prevent overfitting in neural networks by halting the training process before the model starts to memorize the training data.
+This method is particularly interesting when applied to untrained neural networks, as it can reveal insights about the learning dynamics and initialization of these models.

 ## Gradient Boosting Classifier in Python